pchalamet/pchalamet.github.io/content/posts/fsharp nullable.md

 // s is now non nullable string
 ```

 C# has a `?.` operator but F# has not.
-Probably a problem considering F# pipelining capabilities.
+Probably not a problem considering F# pipelining capabilities.
 Null-coalescing would be welcome but probably can be solved with a custom function.

 ### The end
 I've just played a little bit with this new F# feature - I've barely scratched the surface.
 All in all, it's great and will enhance dramatically interop with C# and BCL.
 Regarding the last error I had, I clearly think days of option types are counted (and that's great, there are too many ways to express `null` state).
 This is why I think `| null` is not great and declaration site would have been better and easier to read (and more in line with C# practice).
 But ok, this brings F# in line with C# and BCL which is great.
 Again, eyes will adjust, take my words with a pinch of salt.